-The Public Hearing was held at pm on , June , 2019, and a quorum of the LWCC was present to receive the comments.
-See Attachment B for the public hearing notice.
+The Public Hearing was held at 6:00 p.m. on Wednesday, June 5, 2019, and a quorum of the CUW Committee was present to receive the comments.
+Three people spoke at the public hearing, and the Lac du Flambeau Tribe sent written comments.
+Public comment is documented in Attachment F. Also see Attachment B for the public hearing notice.